Safety at SINQTo avoid delays in case of emergency always call 3333 (or from your mobile phone: +41 56 310 3333) for expert help and assistance.

 Paul Scherrer Institute, Att.
 SU (Active Samples), Bldg.
 OSUA, CH-5232 Villigen PSI, Switzerland

 It is strictly forbidden to ship such items to your local contact or to bring them to PSI by yourself.
-Details are given here (in German only).
+Details are given here (in German).

 Shipping out of PSIOrganized by PSI, full costs will be billed (in CHF, Euro or US$ depending on the wishes of the user) to the user (approx. 1000 Euro per shipping).
-Please complete the form Fort01 (for nuclear materials such as U, Pu, etc. please contact Uwe Stuhr (firstname.lastname@example.org, +41 56 310 4513) first.
+Please complete the form Fort01.
+For nuclear materials such as U, Pu, etc. please contact Uwe Stuhr (firstname.lastname@example.org, +41 56 310 4513) first.